jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 How to tell which is which?

 Let's experience the game ourselves.
 By only sensing water, seeing motion, following instinct, lifeforms make an ecosystem, raise offspring, and pass the torch.
-The lifeforms that read the patterns like when fruit ripens or what smoke means survive to play again.
+The lifeforms that read the environmental patterns best, like when fruit ripens or what smoke means, survive to play again.

 This chapter is not a story to enjoy.
 You may like narratives, statistics, and entertaining heroes.
 But entropy does not care.
 So life cannot care.
-Thus this chapter is a mirror to your new identity: a person who can drop unconstructive habits, beliefs, and tools, and adapt—to keep the good and fix the bad.
+Thus this chapter is a mirror to your new identity: a person who can drop unconstructive habits, beliefs, and tools, and adapt—to avoid the bad and use the good to grow life.

 In each life that follows, you are not the audience.
 You are watching natural selection—and being tested by it.
-Put yourself in the place of every species you see and framework you meet and ask: does it read the world clearly and earn its place?
+Put yourself in the place of every species you see, and framework you meet, and ask: does it read the world clearly and earn its place on the gameboard?

 Notice, the winners are not always the largest or the smallest, the weakest or most powerful.
-But always those who can keep contributing to their ecosystem.
+But always those help harvest energy for their ecosystem.
 Flip the page and hold this eternal truth as you read each word.

 Build fast.
 Good.